d-khan/assembly/Syllabus-Fall2024.md

 ## __Late/due work__

-You must submit your coursework by the due date indicated on the Schedule of Assignments shown in Canvas.
+Please submit your coursework by the due date.
+The assignment deadlines are posted in the syllabus and also shown in Canvas.
 Some modules may require more time to complete than others.
-It is your responsibility to allocate the time needed to complete your work.
+It's your responsibility to allocate the time needed to finish your work.
 Be sure to begin your work before the due date.
-Late work is accepted if submitted within 24 hours at the cost of a 50% reduction in the marks.
-In case the assignment is not submitted on time due to medical, health, or technical reasons, an email should be sent __within five working days__ after the due date.
-Please notify me using the email dkhan1010@gmail.com
+Only on-time work is accepted.

 ## __Attendance/Absences__